wooden balance bike

 • Bike Weight: 7.3 pounds

-• Warranty: 5 year
+• Warranty: 5 year warranty

 This award-winning balance bike is extremely versatile.
 You can configure it in three ways to accommodate kids as they grow.
-These configurations allow it to use used by kids ages 1 to 5 with a seat height of up to 18.5 inches.
+These configurations allow it to be used by kids ages 1 to 5 with a seat height of up to 18.5 inches.
 This is higher than any other wooden balance bike we have seen.

 It has a steering limiter to prevent sharp turns and keep kids safe.
 The bike is still reasonably light, making it easy for kids to maneuver.
 The wooden frame provides excellent suspension and makes for a comfy ride.
 It comes with inflatable tires and metal rims.